Send a letter now →

 • $7–9 (LawLive, LawDepot single doc): a slightly more structured template, still self-sent.

-• $29 (SydneyCollect): a lawyer-approved letter sent under SydneyCollect / Aus Paid Pty Ltd, with statutory interest and references built in, delivered same-day.
+• $29 (SydneyCollect): a lawyer-approved letter sent under SydneyCollect / Aus Paid Pty Ltd, with statutory interest and references built in, delivered same-day — a flat fee regardless of debt size.

 • $35–55 (Abboud & Associates, Bartier Perry online): a fixed-fee letter from a Sydney law firm on the firm's letterhead, drafted within 1–3 business days.